|An excerpt: SURVEILLANCE

 “I must tell my Chief tomorrow, otherwise I may be fired immediately if he hears about Stephen’s miraculous escape from someone else.
 Why did I leave my Seventh-day Adventist family in rural Waitati to work in the DOJ head office investigating a gang of priests—only to become stale-mated?”

 The barman must also have the hots for Lilith because he gives us a glass of wine free of charge.

-“I am hoping my Chief will be a mentor and not stress too much.
-My plan is to encourage him to allow me to make my own schedule and select my methods of surveillance.
+“After informing my Chief of the dramatic escape, I am hoping he will become a mentor and not stress too much.
+My plan is to encourage him to allow me to make my own schedule and select the most suitable methods of surveillance.
 In a wealthy country like New Zealand I should be entitled to an enlightened boss.
-But no luck.”
+But no luck so far.”